-Article 5(4) of the Fair Competition Code provides that it is not against the Fair Competition Code if pharmaceutical companies pay health professionals reasonable compensation and costs of postmarketing surveillance studies, trials and otherwise.
-Notwithstanding the above, in the case of health professionals who belong to a public hospital, such as a national hospital organisation, such payment will be subject to a charge of bribery under the Criminal Code and/or under the National Public Official Moral Code
+The Fair Competition Code Article 5(4) provides that it is not against the Fair Competition Code if pharmaceutical companies pay health professionals reasonable compensation and costs for postmarketing surveillance studies, trials and otherwise.

 5.6 Is it possible to pay doctors to take part in market research involving promotional materials?